nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Using this Guide

 Whether you're a new user or an experienced one, this guide is designed to help you make the most of our TAManager.
-Please follow the instructions below based on your familiarity with TAManager.
+Follow the instructions below based on your familiarity with TAManager.

-- **New Users:** If you're just getting started, we recommend beginning with the [Quick Start](#quick-start) section.
+- **New Users:** If you're just getting started, we recommend to begin with the [Quick Start](#quick-start) section.
 This will provide you with a step-by-step introduction to TAManager's essential features.

-- **Experienced Users:** If you are already an experienced user of TAManager, you can use the [Table of Contents](#table-of-contents) to quickly navigate to specific sections of interest.
-If you're looking for a quick reference, the [Command Summary](#command-summary) provides an overview of command syntax.
+- **Experienced Users:** If you are an experienced user of TAManager, you can use the [Table of Contents](#table-of-contents) to quickly navigate to specific sections of interest.
+If you're looking for a quick reference, the [Command Summary](#command-summary) provides an overview of the command syntax.

 Throughout our user guide, you will see the following annotations: